 To see more, here is my complete publication list from INSPIRE.

 Working with experimental quantum physicist (and 2016 SAIC Scientist in Residence) Gabriela Barreto Lemos, I have been interested in the influence of quantum physics on contemporary art discourse, largely via Karen Barad's work.
 Gabriela and I have been working on ways to express the core "weirdness" of quantum physics that enable interdisciplinary conversations of this kind but also foreground the interpretational challenges that the field of physics has still not resolved.
-We have a draft essay written on this, and you can get it here
+We prepared an initial version of this work for a symposium at SAIC in 2018, but a final published version is available here; Obliterating Thingness: an Introduction to the `What' and the `So What' of Quantum Physics.

-With support through the Shapiro Fellows program at SAIC, I have been considering the ways that physics diagrams use visual conventions and spatial relationships on a page to encode information about invisible phenomena.
+With support through the Shapiro Fellows program at SAIC, I spent a bunch of time working studying the ways that physics diagrams use visual conventions and spatial relationships on a page to encode information about invisible phenomena.
+This work is perpetually in the unfinished/unpublished state but I will get there eventually!
+It is part of a broader investigation into the nature of representation and the philosophy and physics of information.

 Over my 2016-2017 sabbatical year I drafted a manuscript for a (still untitled, and still in development) book on the physics of light.
 It aims to provide deep, conceptually rich insights into vision, the nature of light, the relationship between matter and light, and the behavior of light physical scales ranging from quantum to cosmic.
 It links everyday optics and visual experience to big, philosophically challenging ideas that come from modern physics.
 Instead of formal mathematics and a traditional step-by-step exposition, the book weaves together informal verbal and visual explanations on topically related concepts.
 The illustrations are integrated into the text, in an effort to foreground fundamental (and interesting) representation problems that arise when physicists attempt to describe and draw invisible natural phenomena.

-As of Summer 2018, I am completing this manuscript under contract with MIT Press.
+I am currently completing this manuscript under contract with MIT Press.